 Moreover, this kind of equation is called separable, because the two variables can be separated in the two sides of the equation in the following way

-Notice that the limits in both integrals must be consistent; namely, each limit in the integral with respect to s is the value of s in a point and the corresponding limit in the integral with respect to v on the other side of the equation is the value of v at that same point.
-Solving the two integrals, the value of v at point B is obtained
+Notice that the limits in both integrals must be consistent; namely, each limit in the integral with respect to is the value of in a point and the corresponding limit in the integral with respect to on the other side of the equation is the value of at that same point.
+Solving the two integrals, the value of at point B is obtained

-In an interval t , the displacement of the projection along the axis will be x .
-Therefore, the derivative ˙ x of the x projection with respect to time is the projection of the velocity along the axis, v x .
-And the derivative ˙ v x is the projection of the acceleration along the axis, a x .
-Notice that v x = 0 does not imply zero velocity, because it might happen that the trajectory is perpendicular to the axis at some point, making the projection of the velocity equal to zero in that point.
-Also, a x is the projection of the total acceleration and not only its tangential component; for instance, v can be constant, implying a t equal to zero, but if the trajectory is curved, the x projection of v can be different at different points, implying that a x is not equal to zero.
+In an interval , the displacement of the projection along the axis will be .
+Therefore, the derivative of the projection with respect to time is the projection of the velocity along the axis, .
+And the derivative is the projection of the acceleration along the axis, .
+Notice that = 0 does not imply zero velocity, because it might happen that the trajectory is perpendicular to the axis at some point, making the projection of the velocity equal to zero in that point.
+Also, is the projection of the total acceleration and not only its tangential component; for instance, can be constant, implying equal to zero, but if the trajectory is curved, the projection of can be different at different points, implying that is not equal to zero.

-The equations that relate t , x , v x and a x are similar to the equations 1.18 for the motion along the trajectory
+The equations that relate , , and are similar to the equations 1.18 for the motion along the trajectory

-In the particular case of rectilinear motion, when the trajectory is a straight line, and if the x axis is chosen parallel to the trajectory, then x is equal to the position s in the trajectory, v x is the velocity v and a x is the total acceleration, rather than just its tangential part.
-The axis can be called y , z or anything else instead of x .
+In the particular case of rectilinear motion, when the trajectory is a straight line, and if the axis is chosen parallel to the trajectory, then is equal to the position in the trajectory, is the velocity and is the total acceleration, rather than just its tangential part.
+The axis can be called , or anything else instead of .

 As Galileo Galilei explained in his book of 1638, "Dialogues Concerning Two New Sciences", the motion of a projectile thrown in the air can be conveniently decomposed into two motions: the motion of the its projection along the horizontal plane, and the motion of its projection along a vertical axis.
 Figure 1.10 is the same original figure 108 from Galileo's book of an object that was thrown from point a on a horizontal surface, leaving that surface at point b.

 Galileo also discovered that when the air resistance can be neglected, which is true when the object has a compact shape and its trajectory in the air is not too long, the motion of the horizontal projection is rectilinear and uniform, namely, in equal intervals of time the object moves from a to b, then from b to c, from c to d and from d to e.
-In the vertical direction, the distance the projectile falls in equal intervals of time increases quadratically; namely, during the first interval it falls the distance b o , during the second interval it has already fallen the distance d f , which is four times bigger than b o and during the third interval the distance e h , which is nine times bigger than b o .
+In the vertical direction, the distance the projectile falls in equal intervals of time increases quadratically; namely, during the first interval it falls the distance , during the second interval it has already fallen the distance , which is four times bigger than and during the third interval the distance , which is nine times bigger than .
 Thus, the vertical projection of the acceleration is constant.

 The value of the acceleration of gravity is slightly different in different places on Earth, but it is approximately 9.8 m/s2.

-If the vertical is represented by the y axis, pointing upward, then the vertical projection of the acceleration is a y = 9 .
-8 m/s2 and its horizontal projection is a x = 0.
+If the vertical is represented by the axis, pointing upward, then the vertical projection of the acceleration is m/s2 and its horizontal projection is = 0.

 A stone is thrown from a bridge that is 5 m above the surface of a river, with an initial velocity of 15 m/s at an angle of 36.9° over the horizontal.
 Find the velocity that the stone will have when it hits the surface of the river and the maximum height of its trajectory, measured from the surface of the river (assume that the air resistance can be neglected).

 Solution.
-The horizontal projection of the initial velocity is 15cos 36 .
-9 = 12 .
-0 m/s and the vertical projection is 15sin 36 .
-9 = 9 .
-0 m/s.
-It is convenient to choose the x axis horizontal and in the direction of the horizontal projection of the initial velocity and the y axis vertical and in the direction of the vertical projection of the initial velocity.
+The horizontal projection of the initial velocity is m/s and the vertical projection is m/s.
+It is convenient to choose the axis horizontal and in the direction of the horizontal projection of the initial velocity and the axis vertical and in the direction of the vertical projection of the initial velocity.
 The origin might be chosen at the exact point where the stone is thrown or, as it will be done here, directly under that point and at the surface of the river.
-In that system of coordinates, the initial position is then x = 0 and y = 5 (in SI units) and the projections of the acceleration are a x = 0 and a y = 9 .
-8 .
+In that system of coordinates, the initial position is then and (in SI units) and the projections of the acceleration are and .

-The constant value of a y can be replaced into the second and the fourth equations in 1.23 (with y instead of x ), leading to two first-order ordinary differential equations:
+The constant value of can be replaced into the second and the fourth equations in 1.23 (with instead of ), leading to two first-order ordinary differential equations:

-To obtain the velocity of the stone when if reaches the surface of the river, the second of those equations should be solved by separating the two variables y and v y on both sides of the equation
+To obtain the velocity of the stone when if reaches the surface of the river, the second of those equations should be solved by separating the two variables and on both sides of the equation

-Next, the left-hand side of the equation is integrated from the initial height y = 5 until the final height y = 0 and the right-hand side is integrated from the initial velocity v y = 9 until and unknown final velocity v f
+Next, the left-hand side of the equation is integrated from the initial height until the final height and the right-hand side is integrated from the initial velocity until and unknown final velocity

 Computing these two integrals (in Maxima that is done with integrate (9.8, y, 5, 0) and integrate (vy, vy, 9, vf)), the result is

 At the point of maximum height in the stone's trajectory, the vertical projection of the velocity is equal to zero.
-The same two integrals calculated above can be calculated again, leaving the final value of y as an unknown (maximum height y m ) and replacing the final limit of v by 0
+The same two integrals calculated above can be calculated again, leaving the final value of as an unknown (maximum height ) and replacing the final limit of by 0

 solving these integrals, the maximum height is found